MS Curriculum Details

 This course is an introduction to the field of Development Economics.
 We will provide a broad survey of various areas of research and activity in the field of development, to help ground students in an understanding of the complex causes of underdevelopment and modern views about how best to make development succeed.
 We will focus on both the theory underlying development economics, as well as the analytical tools used in development research, in order to empower students to be participants in this rapidly evolving field.

-ECON 6378: Machine Learning with Python for Economics
+ECON 6378: Machine Learning for Economics

 Foundational machine learning techniques, including regression, classification, support vector machines, dimensionality reduction, clustering, random forest and boosting.
 Implement Python and survey artificial neural networks and deep learning.